Alysown History, Family Crest & Coats of Arms

 The Hebrides islands and the west coast of Scotland are the ancestral home of the Alysown family.
 Their name comes from the name for the son of "Ellis" or Ellis' son.
 Conversely, the surname could be is derived from "Alice" as in "the son of Alice."
-It is likely though that the name was derived from "Ellis" rather than the female personal name
+It is likely though that the name was derived from "Ellis" rather than the female personal name.

 Early Origins of the Alysown family

 Important Dates for the Alysown family

 This web page shows only a small excerpt of our Alysown research.
-Another 83 words (6 lines of text) covering the years 1296 and 1314 are included under the topic Early Alysown History in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Alysown History in all our PDF Extended History products and printed products wherever possible.

 Alysown Spelling Variations